 It should be also borne in mind that support to access the labour market is solely provided by CSOs.
 In other words, state institutions still do not provide organised assistance to refugees for inclusion into the labour market, despite the provisions of the Integration Decree which stipulates such assistance.

 According to the Analysis published by A11 and taking in consideration the number of persons granted asylum in Serbia, it can be concluded that persons granted asylum usually do not have effective access to the labour market.
-Out of 185 persons who were granted asylum in the period 1 April 2008 to 31 December 2020, 44 left Serbia, one passed away and 1 refugee from Lebanon changed the type of residency.
-Thus, a maximum of 139 refugees were in Serbia, out of whom 23 are children who cannot yet establish employment, while two persons are unable to work due to their health condition, which brings the total number of persons incapable to work to 25.
-Therefore, a maximum of 110 persons who have been granted asylum in Serbia are available to the Serbian labour market and are subject to provisions in which the CRM should enable them to “be included in the economic life of Serbia”.
+Out of 196 persons who were granted asylum in the period 1 April 2008 to 31 December 2021 45 left Serbia, one passed away and 1 refugee from Lebanon changed the type of residency.
+Thus, a maximum of 139 refugees were in Serbia, out of whom 22 are children who cannot yet establish employment and e three persons are unable to work due to their health condition.
+Therefore, a maximum of 110 persons who have been granted asylum in Serbia are available to the Serbian labour market and are subject to provisions under which the CRM should enable them to “be included in the economic life of Serbia”.
 However, it is reasonable to assume that some of these persons also left Serbia.
-Still, A11 confirmed that at least 53 refugee were present in Serbia on 31 October 2020, while 4 more adult refugees could be added to this list (granted asylum in November and December 2020) which makes the total number of persons granted asylum and present in the country 57.
+Still, A11 confirmed that at least 53 refugees were present in Serbia on 31 October 2020, while 4 more adult refugees could be added to this list (granted asylum in November and December 2020) which makes the total number of persons granted asylum and present in the country 57.
 There is no record on the employment of refugees in the Republic of Serbia for 2022, and there were no other comprehensive surveys conducted by CSOs on the employment rate of persons granted asylum who remained in the country.

 Article 65 Asylum Act.